Are you fostering a culture of care in your workplace?

 It’s all about culture, connection, and communication

 What inspires employees in the workplace?
-Often, it’s a common goal of a group with the shared values.
+Often, it’s a common goal of a group with shared values.
 How a company works toward this goal is its culture.
 In difficult times, a strong passion for this end goal and being with like-minded co-workers can help employees remain enthusiastic and optimistic.

 Another factor that contributes to corporate wellness is workplace community.
 During the lockdown, businesses were challenged with maintaining this sense of community and connection and many realized its essential role.